Lake County FAQs

 What can I do if I don’t have health insurance?

 Please contact the Lake County Health Department at 847-377-8800.

 How do I protect myself and others from COVID-19?

-You can find detailed information on our webpage How to Protect Myself and Others
+You can find detailed information on the CDC's website.

 Should I wear a mask?

 The CDC recently updated guidance around mask wearing to help people make decisions about when to wear a mask.
 The CDC recommends masking based on the new COVID-19 Community Level framework.
 This framework factors in COVID-19 hospitalizations, hospital capacity, and cases within a community.

 The CDC’s masking recommendations are based on COVID-19 community levels.
 The three community levels are low, medium, and high.
 Visit the CDC page COVID-19 Community Levels to read more about the new guidance.

 A list of individuals who are at a higher risk for severe illness can be found here: https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/index.html